finanalyst/RF-Draft/articles-of-association.md

 &nbsp;&nbsp;• gifts, testamentary dispositions, grants and specific legacies,
 &nbsp;&nbsp;• membership fees,
 &nbsp;&nbsp;• consulting and management fees paid by third parties,
-&nbsp;&nbsp;• the profit to be made by the operation of the enterprise,
+&nbsp;&nbsp;• <span class="para" id="7ae1e1e"></span>profit from the operation of the Raku Foundation,
 &nbsp;&nbsp;• all other acquisitions and revenues.

-**Article 6.** Revenue contraints
+**Article 6.** Reserves and Operating Budget

+&nbsp;&nbsp;• <span class="para" id="539b7e2"></span>The Raku Foundation shall create an operating budget from which its monthly expenses will be paid, on an accrual basis.
+&nbsp;&nbsp;• <span class="para" id="d60b31c"></span>The Raku Foundation shall create unrestricted reserves, into which revenues from for-profit organisations will be paid.
+&nbsp;&nbsp;• <span class="para" id="3b6c1dd"></span>The Raku Foundation shall create restricted reserves, into which will be paid grants for projects, donations, subsidies, gifts, grants and legacies and the like, which may have covenants or conditions about the use to which the monies may be expended.
+&nbsp;&nbsp;• <span class="para" id="a7acef7"></span>The operating budget may be formed from current revenues from membership fees, consulting and management fees, donations from individuals, interest paid on reserves and investments, and profits from the operation of the Raku Foundation.
-<span class="para" id="4f1517f"></span>The Raku Foundation may not generate more than 20% (twenty percent) of its monthly revenue averaged over the preceeding three months from any single organisation, however the revenue is generated.
+&nbsp;&nbsp;• <span class="para" id="0168e12"></span>The operating budget may be augmented by transfers from its unrestricted reserves with the provision that no more than 20% (twenty percent) of the monthly operating budget averaged over the preceeding three months may come from an unrestricted reserve formed from revenues originating from a single for-profit organisation.

-**Article 7.**

-<span class="para" id="4b737a2"></span>In the event of an organisation financing a project managed by the Raku Foundation with the financing paid in tranches, only the amount allocated to the Raku Foundation for management or consulting fees calculated on a monthly accrual basis shall be included in the average calculated to be compliant with the Revenue constraint.

 <div id="Governance"></div>

 ## Governance